-If your payroll supplier/team is using Monthly Data Collection and includes them on the monthly file to Teachers' Pensions you do not need to take any further actionissue a TR6 to TP.
-If they are not using Monthly Data Collection you will need to process the member as a new employeeprovide a TR6.
-In either case -Yyou mustshould instruct your employee the member to complete a Certificate of Re-employment form via their My Pension Online account.
-This form also - which-includes a section for the employer to you will have to complete to provide salary and service details.
+If your payroll supplier/team is using Monthly Data Collection and includes them on the monthly file to Teachers' Pensions you do not need issue a TR6 to TP.
+If they are not using Monthly Data Collection you will need to provide a TR6.
+In either case you must instruct your employee to complete a Certificate of Re-employment form via their My Pension Online account.
+This form also includes a section for the employer to provide salary and service details.